-Even in the narrative, doubling, flashbacks and mistakes commingle as if trying to confuse even the most astute of viewers as to whether the guy they're watching is supposed to be the actual Bruce Lee in flashback, or his character Billy Lo (who alternates between old Lee clips and his back-of-the-head double), or his college student pornography-owning, flaking-out-on-his-training brother Bobby.
+We've barely begun and already doubling, flashbacks and mistakes commingle with the alleged forward momentum of the narrative, if trying to confuse even the most astute of viewers as to whether the guy they're watching is supposed to be the actual Bruce Lee in flashback, or his character Billy Lo (who alternates between old Lee clips and his back-of-the-head double), or his college student pornography-owning, flaking-out-on-his-training brother Bobby.
 Whatever the truth, I don't care.
-The laconic nature of the first half, with its laid-back clip show flashback reminiscence of fights and and family matters, leads to a mellow glow that carries through to the rest of the film as young Bobby Lo ("Don't worry father, I won't let it bother me"), Billy's kid brother, decides to go full-on super spy in fun perhaps unintentionally goofy spin on Enter the Dragon's midnight black suit secret agent basement lair skulkfest, i.e. the best part of that film.
+The laconic nature of the first half, its laid-back clip show flashback reminiscences, imbues the film with a mellow glow that carries through to the rest of the remaining hour as young Bobby Lo ("Don't worry father, I won't let it bother me"), Billy's (aka Bruce's) kid brother, decides to go full-on super spy to investigate Billy's death.
+Soon he's engaging in a fun, perhaps unintentionally goofy, spin on Enter the Dragon's midnight black suit secret agent basement drug production lair skulking, i.e. the best part of that film.

 But first!
-Billy learns his friend Chin Lu has been killed!
-He goes to tell Lu's sister, a performer in Japan.
-Rather than just call he goes to find her, plunging the movie into the nighttime world of 'the Ginza.'
-We hear a very Japanese rock/pop singer song of the moment (is it Meiko Kaji?) as Lee/Lo threads his way through the stock footage streets to find the nightclub where she underdressed waitresses wear bunny ears and customers all watch the performers glumly from their tables as if it's the 100th take of the night.
+Billy learns his friend Chin Lu (the guy with the peerless sword technique) has been killed!
+He decides he must be the one to go to tell Lu's sister, a performer in Japan, the bad news.
+Rather than just call he goes to find her, allowing for a b-roll plunge into the nighttime world of 'the Ginza.'
+We hear a very Japanese rock/pop singer song of the moment (sounds like, but I'm sure it's not, Meiko Kaji) as Lee/Lo threads his way through the stock footage streets to find the nightclub where she sings as underdressed waitresses lope around in bunny ears and customers watch glumly from their tables, as if it's the 100th take of the night.
 Even with all that torpor, a fight erupts in her dressing room between Lee/Lo and a horde of assassins.
 Someone helpfully kicks out the lightbulb so a double can be used for most of the shots.
 Then our hero goes running through the streets which resemble a kind of sad indoor mall.
 Where are we anyway?
-Is this a real place or a big soundstage recreation?
-Are supposed to be outside in the night, or is it some kind of indoor vendor hall?
+Is this a real place in the Ginza, or a big soundstage recreation?
+Are supposed to be outside in the night, just a bad set, or is it some kind of actual indoor vendor hall?
 Never will we know!

 Next up, Lee/Lo goes to visit Bobby (Tae-jeong Kim) at college; but Bobby is wasting his time with pornography and non-martial arts studies.
 We see hands reading an erotic Chinese book then throwing it in the trash.
 They are Lo/Lee's!?
 Is he is at his kid brother Bobby's apartment or house or garage?
 Never will we know!
 He throws all his brother's dirty magazines into the trash basket, and then starts penning a letter